VEGGIE & VEGAN

 The size of the total cattle herd in the UK – including both dairy and beef animals – is around 10 million.
 Of these, 1.8 million are adult dairy cows.

 The calves' fate is one of the industry's dirty secrets.
-Each year, nearly half a million unwanted calves are born in the UK.
+Each year, over half a million unwanted calves are born in the UK.
 Many females replace their worn-out mothers in the dairy herd.
 But the males are often regarded as waste by-products.
-Some are transported long distances to continental veal farms, others are killed within a week or two for baby food, or for cheese and pie ingredients.
+Some are reared on veal farms for a few months before being slaughtered; others are killed within a week or two for baby food, or for cheese and pie ingredients.
 Some are simply shot in the head shortly after birth.
+Every year in the UK tens of thousands of calves are slaughtered so that farmers can sell their mothers’ milk.

-In modern dairy farming, cows can be expected to produce between 6,000 and 12,000 litres during their 10 month lactation.
-This means she may be carrying in excess of 20 litres at any one time - ten times as much as would be required for her calf.
+In modern dairy farming, however, cows can be expected to produce between 6,000 and 12,000 litres during their ten-month lactation.
+This means they may be carrying as much as 20 litres each at any one time.
+Producing so much milk puts the cows’ bodies under enormous strain.

 Exploitation of the reproductive system

-The most common technique used to impregnate dairy cows is artificial insemination (AI).
+The most common technique used to impregnate dairy cows is artificial insemination.
 But, increasingly, powerful hormones are being used to force high quality cows to produce large numbers of embryos, which are surgically removed and inserted into lower grade females who then bring the calves to term.

-Around 20% of British dairy cows are lame at any one time.
+Between 20-40 per cent of British dairy cows are lame at any one time.
 In fact, inspections of the feet of cull cows at slaughter reveal evidence of past or present foot damage in nearly all animals.
 Lameness is caused by a number of factors.
 These include the quantity of bedding available, the move towards cubicle housing and the now near universal practice of feeding animals wet, fermented grass (known as silage), rather than dry hay.
-Silage produces wet faeces and acidic slurry in the dunging passageway, which eventually softens the feet and causes infection.
+Silage produces wet faeces and acidic slurry, which can soften the feet and cause infections.

 Dairy cows are prone to infection of the udder caused by bacteria and other environmental pathogens entering via the teat canal.
-This acutely painful condition is known as mastitis.
-Incidence varies from between 30 to more than 60 cases in every 100 cows during a year.
+This acutely painful condition is known as mastitis and can often cause pus to seep into milk.
+There are around 50 cases of mastitis for every 100 cows during a year and current regulations allow milk to contain hundreds of millions of pus cells per litre before being considered unfit to drink.

-About 5%-8% of cows suffer from the condition known as "milk fever".
-This is caused by the sudden depletion of calcium reserves each year from the heavy burden of calf-birth and lactation.
+About 7-8 per cent of cows suffer from the condition known as ‘milk fever’ in the course of a year.
+This is caused by the sudden depletion of calcium reserves each year from the heavy burden of birth and lactation.
+This can cause muscle tremors and weakness, bloating, constipation and even coma and death if not quickly treated.

-Many also get "grass staggers" from lack of magnesium in the diet.
-General depletion of nutrients caused by increasing intensification also triggers cases of brucellosis and viral infections and susceptibility to salmonella bacteria.
+Some cows also get ‘grass staggers’ caused by a lack of magnesium in the diet.
+General depletion of nutrients caused by increasing intensification also triggers cases of brucellosis and viral infections, as well as susceptibility to salmonella bacteria.

-Cows would naturally live for as long as 25 years, but by the time they reach four or five on modern farms, they are likely to be physically exhausted, lame and infertile.
-These worn-out animals are sent to a slaughterhouse.
+Cows naturally live for as long as 25 years, but by the time they reach four or five on modern dairy farms, they are likely to be physically exhausted, lame and infertile.
+No longer able to produce the amount of milk demanded of them by the dairy industry, these worn-out animals are sent to a slaughterhouse.

 There are around 1.6 million adult beef cows in the UK.
 As well as suckling their own calves, around 70% of youngsters born to dairy animals are also raised within beef herds.
 From the beef farmer's point of view, the heavier and "beefier" his calves the better.
 Specialist companies dealing in bull semen for artificial insemination (AI) provide the means to achieve this.